jwalton/rust-book-abridged/docs/ch04-ownership.md

 let world = &s[6..11];
 ```

 The range syntax is `[inclusive..exclusive]`.
-Or, in other words `[0..5]` includes the 0th character in the string, but omits the fifth.
+Or, in other words `[0..5]` includes the zeroth character in the string, but omits the fifth.
 With the range syntax, you can omit the first number to start at 0, and omit the second number to end at the length of the string.

 ```rust
 let s = String::from("rust time");